cgservices/cg_request_monitor/README.md

 gem 'cg_request_monitor', :git => "git@github.com:cgservices/cg_request_monitor.git"

 ## Usage
-The default for a long request is set at 60 seconds.
+The gem uses certain defaults.
 To change this you can create an initializer in config/initializers with

+Default trigger for request length is set at 60 seconds.

-    CgRequestMonitor.request_length = 120
+    CgRequestMonitor.request_length = 30

+You can turn off the email notification (in case you don't need in certain environments):

+    CgRequestMonitor.send_email = true

-You can define where to start and end the request monitor by defining
+You can change the email address to which the notification is sent:

-    CgRequestMonitor.insert_before = "Middleware::Name"
-    CgRequestMonitor.insert_after = "Middleware::Name"
+    CgRequestMonitor.monitor_email_address = "your.email@address.com"